 You can use the Pharmacy Directory to find the network pharmacy you want to use.
+There are changes to our network of pharmacies for next year.
 We included a copy of our Pharmacy Directory in the envelope with this booklet.
 An updated Pharmacy Directory is located on our website at www.mhinsurance.com/part-d.
-You may also call Member Services for updated pharmacy network information or to ask us to mail you a Pharmacy Directory.
-Please review the 2018 Pharmacy Directory to see which pharmacies are in our network.
+You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
+Please review the 2019 Pharmacy Directory to see which pharmacies are in our network.